Heinrich Barth: Expedition to the Sudan, the Sahara and Western Africa

 Christian Bunsen, the Prussian ambassador to Westminster, encouraged the appointment of scholars, including Barth and Adolf Overweg, a Prussian astronomer, to the expedition of James Richardson, an explorer of the Sahara.
 Richardson had been selected by the British government to open up commercial relations with the states of the central and western Sudan.
-The party left Marseilles in late 1849, and departed from Tripoli early in 1850.
+The party left Marseille in late 1849, and departed from Tripoli early in 1850.
 They crossed the Sahara Desert with great difficulty.
 He arrived in the city of Agadez in October 1850 where he stayed for several days.
 Today a memorial tablet honours him as the first European to have ever entered the city.

 The deaths of Richardson (March 1851) and Overweg (September 1852), who died of unknown diseases, left Barth to carry on the scientific mission alone.
 Barth was the first European to visit Adamawa in 1851.
 When he returned to Tripoli in September 1855, his journey had extended over 24° of latitude and 20° of longitude, from Tripoli in the north to Adamawa and Cameroon in the south, and from Lake Chad and Bagirmi in the east to Timbuktu (September 1853) in the west – upward of 12000 mi.
 He studied minutely the topography, history, civilizations, languages, and resources of the countries he visited.
 His success as an explorer and historian of Africa was based both on his patient character and his scholarly education.